 The answer isn’t easy.
 I like the business model canvas to have an overview of other businesses.

-For instance, if I'm studying the business models for Apple, Google, Amazon and so on, the business model canvas might be a helpful tool.
+For instance, if I’m studying business models for Apple, Google, Amazon and so on, the business model canvas might be a helpful tool.

 However, most of the times those companies created a business model based on a lot of tinkering, rather than design.